Veggie Buds Club

 2/26/2019

 Ants on a log is a super common snack for kids to expose them to the taste and texture of celery.
 But what about the children that struggle with the intense crunch or the “celery strings”?
-This applied to my youngest child so for his celery exposure I started with adding celery to smoothies, and gradually moved my way up in exposure with cooked celery in stir fries and eventually raw celery on veggie plates.
-One of his favorite celery smoothies was one I called “ANTS ON A LOG”.
-I hope you enjoy!
+Exposing kids to celery in a smoothie is a great start, you can gradually move up in exposure with cooked celery in stir fries and eventually raw celery on veggie plates.

 Ants on a Log Smoothie